Mlaiel/iacherie/events/README.md

 ## 📝 **Summary**

-The Events Architecture represents the pinnacle of event-driven system design for the Ainflue platform, specifically crafted for multi-format content creators.
+The Events Architecture represents the pinnacle of event-driven system design for the IA Chérie platform, specifically crafted for multi-format content creators.
 With advanced processing capabilities, comprehensive monitoring, and intelligent optimization, this system ensures maximum performance, reliability, and scalability for all creator workflows while providing deep insights into creator success metrics and system optimization opportunities.

 **🎯 Mission:** Deliver the world's most advanced event processing system for content creators, enabling optimal performance, intelligent optimization, and comprehensive monitoring across the entire creator ecosystem.